-The Jet d’Eau was on the official logo of the UEFA Euro Cup when Geneva hosted the group stage of the competition and it is used as a highlight on touristic website presentation of the city.
+The Jet d’Eau was on the official logo of the UEFA Euro Cup when the city hosted the group stage of the competition and it is used as a highlight on touristic website presentation of the city.

 It is a large fountain situated in the place where River Rhone exits Lake Geneva.

 It is around 140 meters high.
 The water gets pumped out in the air at a speed rate of around 200 kilometers per hour.

 There are approximately 500 liters of water in the sky at any given moment.